 A system pop-up notification will be provided for all Participants with incidents and/or MSPs in the Department's IT System.
 These include incidents and MSPs created by Services Australia since 4 July 2022.
 Provider staff should review the details of historical Participant incident reports and MSPs in the IT System prior to scheduling an Initial Interview so they can implement appropriate interview safety measures to protect Participants and staff, and improve engagement.
-This may include

-Effective from: 1 January 2024 Page 63 of 64 implementing a proactive MSP limiting face-to-face servicing where appropriate, ensuring there are clear expectations around behaviours and a plan to move towards opening the full suite of communication channels and strategies to support the Participant to manage their behaviour.
+This may include implementing a proactive MSP limiting face-to-face servicing where appropriate, ensuring there are clear expectations around behaviours and a plan to move towards opening the full suite of communication channels and strategies to support the Participant to manage their behaviour.